 - L1 – connects Coppet via Geneva and Annemasse with Thonon-Les-Bains and Évian on the shores of Lake Geneva.
 Traveling to Geneva takes around an hour but Lausanne is still faster reached by ferry.

 - L2 – connects Coppet via Geneva and Annemasse with Annecy, which is one of the best day-trip destinations from Geneva.
 Traveling time is around an hour from central Geneva and 1h30 from Geneva Airport.

 - L3 – connects Coppet via Geneva and Annemasse with St-Gervais-les-Bains-Le Fayet.
 It is a great option to reach the mountains with connections to Chamonix and Mont Blanc.

 - L4 – connects Coppet via Geneva with Annemasse.
-Although for tourists of lesser interest, many visitors may appreciate that hotels and accommodation, especially during trade shows or major conferences, are much cheaper in Annemasse than in Geneva – see Tripadvisor and Airbnb.
+Although for tourists of lesser interest, many visitors may appreciate that hotels and accommodation, especially during trade shows or major conferences, are much cheaper in Annemasse than in Geneva – see Tripadvisor for reviews.